FelixLabelle/felixlabelle.github.io/_posts/2025-11-21-review_of_theoritical_limit_ir.md

 ### Variability Based on Initial Conditions

 Optimization-based methods, as far as I'm aware, are not guaranteed to [convergeto a global optimum](https://www.arxiv.org/abs/2510.03613) or [consistent solutions based on the initialization](https://proceedings.mlr.press/v28/sutskever13.html)
-The paper appears to run each free-embedding experiment only once per configuration of $d$.
+The paper appears to run each free-embedding experiment only once per configuration of $$d$$.
 Without repeated runs over different initializations, how can we be sure the number of dimensions found is accurate even if we are overfitting?
-A straightforward solution would be to repeat each optimization several times with different seeds and report the variance (or a confidence interval) on the maximum $|C|$ obtained.
+A straightforward solution would be to repeat each optimization several times with different seeds and report the variance (or a confidence interval) on the maximum $$ \lvert C \rvert $$ obtained.
 This would validate the robustness of the empirical bound and account for any issues arising from optimization settings.